digitalbricklayer/techteapotcom/content/posts/re-why-only-two.md

 ---

 John Willis over at <a href="http://www.johnmwillis.com/">IT Management and Cloud Blog</a> posted an <a href="http://www.johnmwillis.com/nagios/why-only-two/">interesting post</a> I'd like to reply to.
-<blockquote><em>The key question is will â€œEnterpriseâ€ customers make an investment in companies like OpenNMS and Nagios with out the warm and fuzzy that â€œSoftware Companiesâ€ provide.</em></blockquote>
+<blockquote><em>The key question is will Enterprise customers make an investment in companies like OpenNMS and Nagios with out the warm and fuzzy that Software Companies provide.</em></blockquote>
 That's certainly an interesting perspective John...

 It isn't that Nagios/OpenNMS aren't hitting enterprise customers.
 It is the nature of the sale that is different.